Shopify/krane/README.md

 *Options:*

 - `-f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed.
 - `--stdin`: Read from STDIN.
-Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f path/to/dir path/to/file.yml --stdin`
+Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane render -f path/to/dir path/to/file.yml --stdin`
 - `--bindings=BINDINGS`: Makes additional variables available to your ERB templates.
-For example, `krane render --bindings=color=blue size=large some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.
+For example, `krane render --bindings=color=blue size=large -f some-template.yaml.erb` will expose `color` and `size` to `some-template.yaml.erb`.
 - `--current-sha`: Expose SHA `current_sha` in ERB bindings

-You can add additional variables using the `--bindings=BINDINGS` option which can be formated as a string, JSON string or path to a JS
-ON or YAML file.
+You can add additional variables using the `--bindings=BINDINGS` option which can be formated as a string, JSON string or path to a JSON or YAML file.
 Complex JSON or YAML data will be converted to a Hash for use in templates.
 To load a file the argument should include the relative file path prefixed with an `@` sign.
 An argument error will be raised if the string argument cannot be parsed, the referenced file does not include a valid extension (`.json`, `.yaml` or `.yml`) or the referenced file does not exist.